SpikeCLIP: A Contrastive Language-Image Pretrained Spiking Neural Network: Experiments

-We conducted an analysis to estimate the theoretical energy consumption of SpikeCLIP across six distinct image classification datasets and reported the results in Table \ref{Table:Energy_consumption}.
-The way to calculate the firing rate ($\%$), energy consumption (mJ), and energy reduction rate ($\%$) can be found in Appendix \ref{appendix:ECR}.
-As we can see from Table \ref{Table:Energy_consumption}, SpikeCLIP can achieve an average energy consumption reduction of approximately $78\%$ on average.
+{ We follow \citet{yao2022attention,zhou2022spikformer} to conduct an analysis on estimating the \textbf{computing theoretical energy consumption} of SpikeCLIP across six distinct image classification datasets and reported the results in Table \ref{Table:Energy_consumption}. } The way to calculate the firing rate ($\%$), energy consumption (mJ), and energy reduction rate ($\%$) can be found in \ref{appendix:ECR}.
+As we can see from Table \ref{Table:Energy_consumption}, SpikeCLIP can achieve an average {computing} energy consumption reduction of approximately $78\%$ on average.
 This significant reduction is attributed to the sparse activation of its neurons (i.e., not operating at $100\%$ firing rates) and the event-driven nature of the inferences.

+{ Most importantly, we would like to clarify that our energy consumption estimation focuses solely on computing energy, excluding factors such as memory access and data movement.
+A detailed discussion of this limitation can be found in \ref{app:limit}. }